BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 # 3. Clinical Digital Activity Phantoms

 We provide multiple activity phantoms to simulate clinical distribution for brain perfusion, brain DaT, bone and thyroid imaging.
+The phantoms can be downloaded via the **Digital_Activity_Phantoms.zip** file.

 <a name="BrainPerfusion"></a>
 ## [3.1.
 Brain Perfusion](#BrainPerfusion)